-Service-level agreements are common in network services and they measure the parameter set popularly called "QoS", but for cloud computing or platform services it's difficult to find helpful precedents
+Service-level agreements are common in network services and they measure the parameter set popularly called "QoS", but for cloud computing or platform services it's difficult to find helpful precedents for negotiating an SLA.

 At the high level, the issues are the same; you must define criteria to be met and remedies if they are not.
 The devil is in the details, and to get there it's essential that you begin with the parameters of the application experience at the user level.
 The business case for cloud computing will be based on some expected range of availability and performance, and that's what the SLA must address.